Probate (Jersey)

 any person to produce and bring into court or otherwise as the Court may

-direct, any deeds, evidences, paper or writings as it
+direct, any deeds, evidences, paper or writings as it may think proper which

-may think proper which are in the person’s possession, custody or
+are in the person’s possession, custody or control; and

 (e) order